 A couple years ago, after the first accident we got into with Bettie, I literally got behind the steering wheel and I cried whenever I got in the car.
 I didn’t think I could do anything, or go anywhere because I was so terrified.
 My shoulders would be up by my ears in tension, and I’d be so frightened.
 Right now, I don’t cry, and I can mostly keep my shoulders from attaching to my ears – but it didn’t happen over night, and I didn’t just “get over it.”

-Last month Master and me moved from a place that was quasi-near the city, to this place, which is rural.
+Last month we moved from a place that was quasi-near the city, to this place, which is rural.
 We love the place we live now, but as the area is still unfamiliar to me, I’m not comfortable driving alone in it yet, which is pretty common for a lot of people, not just those with a fear of driving.

 I wasn’t always afraid to drive.
 Growing up, I wanted to learn to drive very badly so I could move out of my parent’s house.
 We didn’t live in the city, nor were we very rural, but there wasn’t a lot that was close enough that I could walk to it.
 I begged my parents to teach me, but neither could really be bothered.
 My Dad would take me out to drive once a week for about a half an hour, and my Mom refused to drive with me in the car.
 Driving with Dad was a nightmare, because he would just scream and yell at me.
 It was obvious that I wasn’t going to learn much from him.